rubocop/ruby-style-guide/README.md

     end
     ```

-* Avoid `self` where not required.
-(It is only required when calling a self write accessor.)
+* Only use `self` when required for calling a self write accessor.

     ```Ruby
     # bad